Southeast Attack Squadron (SAS)

 3. Members are advised to correspond with the Vice President before purchasing new radios to determine frequency availability.

-4. Members may be assigned
+4. Members may

-reference purposes only.
+provided for reference purposes only.

 6. Prior to the Annual Championships the Vice President shall coordinate with the Site Host to determine if there are any potential conflicts involving members who have registered for the event.
 If a conflict is found, the members involved shall be contacted to resolve the conflict prior to the event.
 All other factors being equal, preference shall be given to the member who registered for the event first.